satyasure/ebooks/README.md

 4. **Greater Paris Metropolis**:
    - As part of the broader Grand Paris initiative, Crédit Agricole CIB has been involved in financing various infrastructure projects aimed at transforming the metropolitan area, improving transportation, housing, and economic opportunities.

 Crédit Agricole CIB, as a prominent global corporate and investment bank, has been involved in numerous major projects worldwide.

-These projects span various sectors including infrastructure, energy, real estate, and sustainable finance.
+These projects span various sectors including

+- Infrastructure
+- energy
+- real estate, and
+- sustainable finance.

 Here are some notable examples:

 ### Europe